EMoniSmall/azurecrashcourse/README.md

 ![image](https://github.com/EMoniSmall/azurecrashcourse/assets/166156618/963a8346-ec54-4ccf-a821-17d9038fd3d4)

 Step 6: Licensing and Creation.
-Make sure the Licensing box is checked and hit Review + create.
-Review your options if you need to and hit Create at the bottom and wait for the VM to deploy.
+Make sure the Licensing box is checked and hit Review + Create.
+Review your options if you need to hit Create at the bottom and wait for the VM to deploy.

 ![image](https://github.com/EMoniSmall/azurecrashcourse/assets/166156618/f98fec13-c430-4481-b217-da5fe433ef6a)